apache/nifi/nifi-external/nifi-kafka-connect/README.md

 recommended to use the `value.converter` of `org.apache.kafka.connect.converters.ByteArrayConverter` as NiFi already has the data serialized as a byte array and is very adept at formatting the data as it needs to be.

 `(4) tasks.max`: The maximum number of tasks/threads to use to run the dataflow.
-Unlike traditional NiFi, with Stateless NiFi, the entire dataflow is run from start to finish with a single thread.
+Unlike standard NiFi deployments, with Stateless NiFi, the entire dataflow is run from start to finish with a single thread.
 However, multiple threads can be used to run multiple copies of the dataflow.

 `(5) name`: The name of the connect instance.
 This should match the first `name` field.